Boss Schmidt: Reputation for toughness

 Schmidt's work in the coal mines as a young man helped him to develop a muscular and powerful physique.
 His hands particularly stood out for their grotesque-looking calluses and scar tissue.
 Even early in his baseball career, his knuckles and joints bore the signs of extreme disfigurement, a result of his work in the coal mines and his prizefighting.
 Schmidt put this to his advantage, though, regularly using his right fist to divert baserunners from reaching home plate and sometimes simply punching his opponents.

 Schmidt had two fights with Ty Cobb.
-Their first clash came in Augusta, Georgia, in March 1907, when Cobb was trying to chase a drunk groundskeeper into the Warren Park clubhouse.
-The groundskeeper's wife then began to yell at Cobb.
+Their first clash came in Augusta, Georgia, in March 1907, when Schmidt alleged that Cobb was trying to chase a drunk groundskeeper into the Warren Park clubhouse.
+The groundskeeper's wife then began to yell at Cobb, to which he responded by attempting to choke the woman.
 Schmidt and several other players got involved in the fray, with Schmidt calling Cobb a "coward" for his treatment of the woman.
 Cobb and Schmidt then exchanged blows before being separated by their teammates.
+However, this version of the event is based solely on Schmidt’s statement to the press with no other witnesses, which caused some to doubt whether the assault on the couple ever actually happened.